Three Laws of Robotics: Use in fiction

-The Three Laws have also influenced thought on the ethics of artificial intelligence.
+The Three Laws have also influenced thought on the ethics of artificial intelligence and have applications in understanding sycophancy in language models.

 History

 In The Rest of the Robots, published in 1964, Isaac Asimov noted that when he began writing in 1940 he felt that "one of the stock plots of science fiction was ... robots were created and destroyed their creator.
 Knowledge has its dangers, yes, but is the response to be a retreat from knowledge?
 Or is knowledge to be used as itself a barrier to the dangers it brings?"
 He decided that in his stories a robot would not "turn stupidly on his creator for no purpose but to demonstrate, for one more weary time, the crime and punishment of Faust."

 On May 3, 1939, Asimov attended a meeting of the Queens (New York) Science Fiction Society where he met Earl and Otto Binder who had recently published a short story "I, Robot" featuring a sympathetic robot named Adam Link who was misunderstood and motivated by love and honor.
-(This was the first of a series of ten stories; the next year "Adam Link's Vengeance" (1940) featured Adam thinking "A robot must never kill a human, of his own free will.")
+This was the first of a series of ten stories; the next year "Adam Link's Vengeance" (1940) featured Adam thinking "A robot must never kill a human, of his own free will."
 Asimov admired the story.
 Three days later Asimov began writing "my own story of a sympathetic and noble robot", his 14th story.

 Thirteen days later he took "Robbie" to John W. Campbell the editor of Astounding Science-Fiction.
 Campbell rejected it, claiming that it bore too strong a resemblance to Lester del Rey's "Helen O'Loy", published in December 1938—the story of a robot that is so much like a person that she falls in love with her creator and becomes his ideal wife.
-Frederik Pohl published the story under the title “Strange Playfellow” in Super Science Stories September 1940.
+In September 1940, Frederik Pohl published the story under the title “Strange Playfellow” in Super Science Stories.

 Asimov attributes the Three Laws to John W. Campbell, from a conversation that took place on 23 December 1940.
 Campbell claimed that Asimov had the Three Laws already in his mind and that they simply needed to be stated explicitly.
-Several years later Asimov's friend Randall Garrett attributed the Laws to a symbiotic partnership between the two men—a suggestion that Asimov adopted enthusiastically.
+Several years later, Asimov's friend Randall Garrett attributed the Laws to a symbiotic partnership between the two men—a suggestion that Asimov adopted enthusiastically.
 According to his autobiographical writings, Asimov included the First Law's "inaction" clause because of Arthur Hugh Clough's poem "The Latest Decalogue" (text in Wikisource), which includes the satirical lines "Thou shalt not kill, but needst not strive / officiously to keep alive".